Personal Reflection: The Way It Used to Be.

 Reflection and introspection.
 There is the way it was and the way it ought to be.
 Check yourself in the mirror... are you honest enough to do a personal inventory?
 Have you ever judged yourself by that standard?
 Have you really taken a good look at your “man in the glass”?
 What does the reflection show you?
 Remember, reflection is the way it used to be.
 Reflection leads to the way it can be.

 When I look in a mirror today, I see a totally different person than I did two years ago.
 Today, I see more than a reproduction of my appearance.
 Today, the man in the glass looks back out at me and asks me to contemplate, imagine, meditate, reflect and consider.

 The world is a big place.
 There are more than 6.8 billion people in the world today.
 How significant am I?
-The answer is very significant.
-The reason is that the world I live in does not contain anywhere near 6 billion people.
-My world has my wife, three children, a son-in-law, daughter-in-law, two grand-children, my Mom, two brothers, four brother-in-laws, four sister-in-laws, five nephews, five nieces, an Aunt and Uncle, some cousins and some friends.
-They probably all don’t think about me every day, but they know I’m alive.
-These are the people that make up my world, so under those conditions, my existence does take on more significance.
-And the people that really care about me the most are within that small group, so the significance of me as a person becomes even greater.
+The answer seems simple.
+The reason is that the world I live in does not contain anywhere near six billion people.
+Who cares about me in my world is my wife, three children, a son-in-law, daughter-in-law and two grand-children.
+They probably don’t think about me every day, but to them I am important.

 I was too selfish and self absorbed.
 I meant well, but was blind to my faults and how my actions caused pain to those closest to me.
 Thank God I am different today.